Gauntlet (Joseph Green): Fictional character biography

-During Gauntlet's coma, Gyrich attempts to equip KIA, a clone of Michael Van Patrick, with Armory's weapon, the Tactigon.
-After the weapon successfully bonds with KIA, the clone is flooded with memories of the original Michael Van Patrick's death, seeking vengeance on those involved.
-Arriving at Gauntlet's hospital room, the clone is surprised to find Gauntlet's bed empty.
-Following this, the gauntlet controls Green, forcing him to acquire the sword element of the alien's armor.
-Following an altercation with KIA, the clone's attacks cause the gauntlet to lose its control over Gauntlet, causing him to revert to normal.
+During Gauntlet's coma, Gyrich attempts to equip KIA, a clone of Michael Van Patrick, with the Tactigon.
+After the weapon successfully bonds with KIA, he is flooded with memories of the original Michael Van Patrick's death, seeking vengeance on those involved.
+Arriving at Gauntlet's hospital room, KIA is surprised to find Gauntlet's bed empty.
+Gauntlet's gauntlet takes control of him, forcing him to acquire the sword element of the alien's armor.
+KIA's attacks cause the gauntlet to lose its control over Gauntlet, causing him to revert to normal.

-During Secret Invasion, Gauntlet and Taskmaster attempt to ensure the safety of the cadets at Camp Hammond by locking down the facility.
-However, a Skrull posing as Yellowjacket gives orders to Gauntlet to send the Initiative cadets to help fight the Skrulls in New York City.

-Following the invasion's end, Gauntlet is placed in charge of Camp Hammond.
-Many of the other instructors left, unwilling to place themselves under Norman Osborn's control, and the real Pym declines to be a part of the Initiative, leaving Gauntlet to reluctantly assume the position.
+Following the events of "Secret Invasion", Gauntlet is placed in charge of Camp Hammond.
+Many of the other instructors left, unwilling to place themselves under Norman Osborn's control.
+Hank Pym declines to be a part of the Initiative, leaving Gauntlet to reluctantly assume the position.

 When Osborn threatens to take Gauntlet's arm, Gauntlet escapes and joins the Avengers Resistance.
 His wife pretends to be ashamed of him for abandoning his family, so that she will not be harassed when he is not there to protect her.
 As Osborn's regime ends following the Siege of Asgard, Gauntlet is sent to Afghanistan.

 During the Iron Man 2020 event, Gauntlet joins Force Works.
-However, he is attacked by Cormorant, who removes his gauntlet as part of his plan to reassemble the Gauntlet Armor.
+In the "Reckoning War" storyline, he is attacked by Cormorant, who removes his gauntlet as part of his plan to reassemble the Gauntlet Armor.

-Powers and abilities

-Gauntlet wields a robotic alien gauntlet that is fused to his body and can envelop itself in energy and enable him to fly.
-Additionally, the gauntlet can take control of Gauntlet's body, specifically when he is in a state of low-brain activity.

-Other versions

-In one possible future, Gauntlet inspires Southpaw to reform and become a superhero, while his daughter Kid Glove acts as her sidekick.
-He sports a more traditional superhero costume and is seemingly linked to a cosmic event known as "The Reckoning War".